kbmcgowan/Lin500/README.md

 - To understand fundamental principles of phonetic theory and phonetic representation.
 We will study current theories of the complex tasks accomplished by speakers and listeners and will arrive at a representation of speech sounds in terms of their articulatory (speaker-based), acoustic, and perceptual (listener-based) characteristics.
 - To introduce students to phonetic experimentation and analysis.
 Small-scale experiments will provide training in physiologic measurement, acoustic analysis and perceptual testing.
 We will reinforce theoretical principles by performing empirical tests of claims.
-- To consider articulatory, acoustic and perceptual properties as imposing a set of simultaneous constraints on the notion of ``possible speech sound'' and as contributing to the definition of ``possible speech sound system'' for human languages.
+- To consider articulatory, acoustic and perceptual properties as imposing a set of simultaneous constraints on the notion of possible speech sound and as contributing to the definition of possible speech sound _system_ for human languages.
 This consideration serves as a bridge from phonetics to phonology.
 - To provide practical experience in producing and transcribing sounds of the world's languages.

 ## Learning Outcomes